 Ingredients

-- 1 cup basmati rice, rinsed and drained well
+- 1 cup basmati rice rinsed and drained

 - 1 ½ cups chicken stock (I used 33% less sodium), refer notes (You will need 1 cup stock when cooking in IP and 1 ½ cups when cooking over stovetop)

-- ¾ teaspoon salt or as per your taste (refer notes)
+- ¾ teaspoon salt use as per taste

 - ¼ teaspoon ground black pepper